bengordon-dev/backrooms/README.md

 Daniel Ting
 Benjamin Gordon

-I have completed the course evaluation survey.
+We have completed the course evaluation survey.